akbhowmi/arepo_package/README.md

 'arepo_package.py' contains all the required functions

 'example_codes.ipynb' is an interactive notebook which contains some example code snippets to use the functions within 'arepo_package.py'  to generate quantities and plot them.

+Paths within 'example_codes.ipynb' need to be changed depending on the system.